pankajtw/pankajtw.github.io/_posts/2025-10-06-Unexpected-MySQL-Restarts.md

 ## Closing Thoughts

 What looked like random MySQL crashes turned out to be a **silent policy change in Ubuntu 24.04**.
-Lesson learned: **always review post-upgrade defaults of critical packages** like `needrestart`.
+Lesson learned: **always review the upgrade notes and the features introduced before doing an OS upgrade for your critical services

 This experience reinforced our principle:
-➡️ *Production DBs must never be restarted automatically by the OS.*
+*Production DBs must never be restarted automatically by the OS.*

 Have you faced something similar on Ubuntu 24.04?
 Let me know in the comments.